phpsmarter/plutomath/content/calculus.md

 ---
-title: "CalculusWithJulia"
+title: "calculus"
-metaTitle: "CalculusWithJulia"
+metaTitle: "calculus"
-metaDescription: "CalculusWithJulia"
+metaDescription: "This is the meta description for this page"
 ---

+The following is a code block with JavaScript language syntax highlighting.

-## CalculusWithJulia
+## calculus